woossi0/suite/docs/geoexplorer/src/using/upload.rst

 Upload Data
 ===========

-.. warning:: Document status: **Draft**

-With GeoExplorer you can upload data (shapefiles (compressed into a zip/tar/gzip/bzip archive) or GeoTIFF files) directly into a local instance of GeoServer.
+With GeoExplorer you can upload data, shapefiles (compressed into an archive file) or GeoTIFF files directly into a local instance of GeoServer.
 The data will be configured and styled automatically to work in GeoExplorer.
-..
-We said we didn't want to use slash in place of "or", so I suggest "compressed into a zip, tar, gzip, or bzip archive".
-Also, do we have a rule about parentheses within parentheses?
-It just looks so wrong, but if it is not, we should make it explicit in the Style Guide.

 .. warning:: Shapefiles must be in an archive file.
 Simply selecting the ``.shp`` file will not work.
 Refer to the section on :ref:`geoexplorer.using.upload.formats` for more information.

 To upload data, you must login to the local GeoServer instance for authentication.
 For more information, please refer to the :ref:`geoexplorer.using.login` section.